universityofsussex-rc/Workshops/exercises/basic/Exercise2/README.md

 ## Interactive Sessions

-An interative session is what it sounds like.
+An interactive session is what it sounds like.
 This allows you to request resources from the HPC schedular to do normal work like a big laptop.

-There are many many arguments  - and you should refer to our documentation site <a href="https://docs.hpc.sussex.ac.uk/apollo2/jobs_submission.html">https://docs.hpc.sussex.ac.uk/apollo2/jobs_submission.html</a> for more details.
+There are many many arguments  - and you should refer to our documentation site <a href="https://artemis-docs.hpc.sussex.ac.uk/artemis/jobs_submission.html">https://artemis-docs.hpc.sussex.ac.uk/artemis/jobs_submission.html</a> for more details.

 <ol>
 <li> Minimum Session </li>

-Within your screen use the `qrsh` command to start an interactive session.
-This will start a non-gui capeable session with 2GB RAM and 1 Core.
+Within your screen use the ``srun -p workshops --pty bash`` command to start an interactive session.
+This will start a non-gui capable session with 4GB RAM and 1 Core.

-Use the command `exit` or `logout` to end your interactive session.
+Use the command `exit` to end your interactive session.

-If you get a timed out error in the future, you'll need to add the `-now no` flag to let it wait for resources to become available.
+In future uses, the cluster may be busy - so you might need to wait up to 2h for resources to become free.

 <li> Asking for more RAM/CPUs </li>

 Sometimes you'll need to do a bit more heavy workloads than editing files and commandline operations.
 Here we will ask for more cores.

-The schedular calculates total memory buy multiply cores and RAM requests together.
+The schedular can calculate total memory buy multiply cores and RAM requests together.
 So if you want 30GB and 5 cores, you ask for 6GB per core.

-Using the flags shown in the presentation (`m_mem_free`, `q` and `pe`), request an interactive session with 2G per core and 4 cores.
+Using the flags shown in the presentation (``--mem-per-cpu``,``-cpus-per-task``), request an interactive session with 6G per core and 4 cores.

-Now do the same but ask for 30 cores and 4G per core - what do you see?
-(Do not set the `-now no` flag)
+Now do the same but ask for 30 cores and 8G per core - what do you see?

 The cluster is a shared resource - and as such you are competing for space with others.
 The more resources you ask for the longer it takes to be allocated, and the lower your priority will become as you use more and more resources within a timescale.

 <li> GUIs </li>

 Sometimes you'll need to be able to view images/graphical user interfaces.
-For this you will need to use the `qlogin` command over `qrsh`.

-To view a jpg or png you can use the `display` command.
-Start an interactive session and navigate the previously copied directory to find a image to display.
-What do you notice about the time it takes to display?
-What happened to your current working directory when you started an interacitve session?

-Software like Matlab that start interactive IDEs will have this lag when working - and rendering remotely is quite expensive.
-This is why working on your local computer with a remote drive mounted is VSCode is generally faster than loading up an editor on the cluster.
+This is not possible on Artemis from ssh sessions.

+> We do not support commandline X11 GUIs.
+Please see the Artemis Exercises for the remote desktop for GUIS.

 </ol>